kumardeo/blogger-pwa/README.md

 If you are using Cloudflare Workers, you can integrate OneSignal push notification.
 Follow the given steps:

+> [!WARNING]
-> **Warning**: Not applicable for AMP templates since it uses OneSignal JavaScript SDK.
+> Not applicable for AMP templates since it uses OneSignal JavaScript SDK.

 1. Go to [OneSignal Dashboard](https://dashboard.onesignal.com).
 2. Go to your existing Web App or Create a new App using their Documentation.